The Garden Route and Karoo – the ultimate 2 week road trip

 Information and Resources on Knysna

-Where we stayed: Russel Hotel, centrally located – nothing fancy but very comfortable, great people, and really good breakfasts.
+Where we stayed: Russel Hotel, centrally located, right in town – nothing fancy but comfortable, great people, and really good breakfasts.
+Or, a fancier option is Azure House.
+It has a pool and great views of the lagoon.

 More Information on the Garden Route and Little Karoo: A couple of years ago my South African friend Tony contributed this very detailed guide to the Garden Route and Little Karoo.
 It is the bible to this area as far as I’m concerned.
 On this 2 week trip we visited many of the places in his guide, even added a few of own – but we also missed a few big ones.
 So between this post and his guide you should have everything you ever need to know about this region of South Africa.

-If you made it all the way down here, thanks for reading the post!
+If you made it all the way down here, thanks for reading!

 So, what do you think?
 What would be your highlight in the region?